groonga/gcs.groonga.org/docs/tutorial/index.md

 deployed on another computer.
 You must log in to the computer by SSH or something to use gcs-commands.

+Currently, all gcs-commands affect to the database generated at `~/.gcs` of the running user.
+So, if the server is running as a service, you have to run gcs-commands by the `gcs` user like:

+    $ sudo -u gcs -H gcs-describe-domain

 By the way, the `gcs-import-example` command is written as a shell script with these gcs-commands.